 The female/male ratio is important to keep the natural balance and generation.
-Increase or decrease of temperature effects can sharply change the breeding and life cycle of the shrimp colony.
+An increase or decrease of temperature effects can sharply change the breeding and life cycle of the shrimp colony.
 Without the balance, growth disturbances, as well as disorders of egg development and embryo development, are likely to happen.

-Water temperature is one of the most important physical factors affecting survival and growth of the shrimp.
-Growth rate increases with increasing temperature to a maximum, before declining near the upper thermal limit of tolerance.
+Water temperature is one of the most important physical factors affecting the survival and growth of shrimp.
+The growth rate increases with increasing temperature to a maximum, before declining near the upper thermal limit of tolerance.
 By manipulating this parameter, it may be possible to reduce the time needed to achieve the best result.
 However, high temperatures also increase mortality, possibly because less protein is incorporated into body tissues.

 All these results of the experiments can be very useful for the shrimp breeders.
 Particularly, when they need to get more males (higher temperature) or go for more females (lower temperature).

-I assume that 23-24 C is the optimal temperature for Neocaridina shrimp.
-For more female shrimplets, all you need to do is just adjust the temperature in the aquarium to 21-22 C. In case of more male shrimplets, the best temperature will be around 26-27 C.
+I assume that 23-24 C (73-75 ºF) is the optimal temperature for Neocaridina shrimp.
+For more female shrimplets, all you need to do is just adjust the temperature in the aquarium to 21-22 C. In case of more male shrimplets, the best temperature will be around 26-27 C (79-81 ºF).